nherriot/ansible_works/myPlatforms/chapter3-creating-admin-users.md

 * noisy_atom_cms

 We need to add those users with a password.
 However we can't pass our password in plain text.
 We need to encrypt the password before sending it over to our Linux server.
 So there are a few steps here.
-We need to encrypte our password.
+We need to encrypt our password.
 Then use that encrypted name to create our user on the remote server.

 ### Step 2.1 - Encrypt A Password